rjdsf/easydock/services/proxy/certGen/README.md

 Move  domainName.local.crt and domainName.local.key to the cert folder  ```easydock/services/proxy/certs```

-Note : it may be required a restart off reverse proxy server.
+Note : it may be required a restart off the reverse proxy server.